willmartian/willmartian.com/src/pages/archive/stencil-jamstack-supabase.md

 ```
 ## Stencil Implementation

-Let's scaffold out a Stencil component with  `npm run scaffold my-comments` in a new Stencil project.
+Let's scaffold out a Stencil component with  `npm run generate my-comments` in a new Stencil project.
 This will set us up with a boilerplate, to which we can add public properties with the `@Prop` decorator and internal state with the `@State` decorator.
 For a deeper introduction to props and state, check out the [Stencil documentation](https://stenciljs.com/docs/properties).

 ```tsx
   @Component({